 Research: Utilizes qualitative and computational methods—e.g., interview based studies, collaborative projects with data scientists—to examine how youth and young adults living in violent urban neighborhoods experience, navigate and respond to community violence in their neighborhood as well on social media platforms like Twitter, Facebook and YouTube.
 Two current projects: 1) Mixed method study utilizing qualitative interviews with Chicago youth to develop algorithms to detect “ Internet Banging” and other forms of trauma on social media; and 2) Analyzing a corpus of social media data from Chicago neighborhoods to examine how street life moves online.

-Dr. Desmond Upton Patton is an assistant professor at the Columbia School of Social Work and a Faculty Affiliate of the Social Intervention Group (SIG) and the Data Science Institute.
+Dr. Desmond Upton Patton is an associate professor at the Columbia School of Social Work and a Faculty Affiliate of the Social Intervention Group (SIG) and the Data Science Institute.
 He is the founding director of the SAFE Lab research initiative, which focuses on the way youth of color navigate violence on- and off-line.
 Dr. Patton’s research utilizes qualitative and computational data collection methods to examine how and why youth and gang violence, trauma, grief and identity are expressed on social media and the real world impact they have on well-being for low-income youth of color.

 His current research projects examine: